-The Board elected to early adopt PSA Handbook Section PS3450 "Financial Instruments" on transition to PSAS.
-As a result, the Board is required to designate its financial instruments into one of the following two categories: (i) fair value; or (ii) cost or amortized cost.
-All of the Boards financial instruments are measured at amortized cost using the effective interest method.
+The Board has adopted Handbook Section PS3450 "Financial Instruments" and is required to designate its financial instruments into one of the following two categories: (i) fair value; or (ii) cost or amortized cost.
+All of the Board's financial instruments are measured at amortized cost using the effective interest method.

-The Board's financial instruments consist of restricted cash, accrued interest and other accounts receivable, loans receivable and real estate.
+The Board's financial instruments consist of restricted cash, accrued interest and other accounts receivable, loans receivable and real estate and are measured at amortized cost using the effective interest method.
 Transaction costs related to loans are recorded as part of the total amount outstanding.
-The carrying value of loans receivable approximates its net recoverable value.